Close

 Teaching

 Since starting my PhD, I have taught on the Distance Learning MSc Epidemiology, on the Fundamentals of Epidemiology module, spending four years as Module Organiser for the module Writing and Reviewing Scientific Papers.
-I still teach on Fundamentals of Epidemiology, running live web-based seminars, setting exams and marking assignments.
-I have also taught on the intensive MSc Epidemiology since 2006 and the MSc Public Health since 2018, co-organising Issues in Public Health until 2021.
+I still teach on Fundamentals of Epidemiology, running live web-based seminars and marking assignments.
+I also teach in-house at LSHTM on Extended Epidemiology and I was co-Module Organiser for the Epidemiology in Practice course on the MSc Epidemiology until 2017.
+I then co-organised Issues in Public Health for the MSc Public Health until 2022.

 Research